chanzuckerberg/single-cell-curation/schema/3.1.0/schema.md

 * "must", "should", and select other words have a defined, standard meaning.

 * Curators are responsible for annotating ontology and gene identifiers.
-The cellxgene Data Portal adds the assigned human-readable names for all identifiers.
+CELLxGENE Discover adds the assigned human-readable names for all identifiers.

 * Documented and *pinned* the required versions of ontologies and gene annotations used in schema validation.

 * General Requirements
   * AnnData is now the canonical data format.
 The schema outline and descriptions are AnnData-centric.

-  * Metazoan multi-organism data is accepted by the cellxgene Data Portal.
+  * Metazoan multi-organism data is accepted by CELLxGene Discover.
 For data that is neither Human, Mouse, nor SARS-COV-2, features MUST be translated into orthologous genes from the Human and Mouse gene annotations.

   * Policies for reserved names and redundant metadata are documented.